 The Manifest element within a package-specific Object element contains references to the signed parts of the package.
-The producer shall not create a Manifest element that references any data outside of the package.
-The consumer shall consider a Manifest element that references data outside of the package to be in error.
+Such a Manifest element shall not reference any data outside of the package.
 [M6.22]

 SignatureProperties Element

 The structure of a SignaturePropertieselement is defined in §5.2 of XML-Signature Syntax and Processing.